edwinargueta1/Google-Map-Quiz-CSUN/README.md

 # Google-Map-Quiz-CSUN
-Documents for lab 3 web development class.
- This will be a single web page that can be rendered in the browser directly (by just simply opening the file in a browser) or by placing the contents of the file in your apache2 web servers documentroot folder and loading the page on localhost.
+A single web page that can be rendered in the browser directly and running simple quiz using the google maps api.
+Quiz will based on locations of certain landmarks around the CSUN Campus.